madaan/madaan.github.io/hiking.md

 <script src="/assets/js/common.js"></script>
  </head>
 <div class="hiking">
 <p>Pictures from hikes in and around the bay area.
-A mediocre phone camera backed by non-existent photography skills produced these photos; these hikes are that pretty.</p>
+These photos were captured by an average phone camera in the hands of a below average photographer; these hikes are that pretty.</p>
 <table>